amitxv/PC-Tuning/docs/physical-setup.md

 - Ensure not to overload the motherboard fan header, especially if you are using splitters

-- Remove the heat sink from your RAM and get creative with mounting a fan (140mm recommended) over it using cable ties
+- Use an M.2/NVMe heat sink and optionally mount a fan over it

-- Use an M.2/NVMe heat sink

-- Optionally mount a fan over VRMs, CPU backplate, storage devices, PCH and other hot spots

-- Replace thermal pads with higher-quality ones if the stock pads are inadequate

-- Repaste GPU due to factory application of thermal paste often being inadequate and optionally replace the stock fans with higher quality ones

 ## Minimize Interference